FOD

 Choose offices that match your needs

-Some offices are oriented around family care, some around urgent visits, and some around specialty procedures.
-If you need a routine exam, focus on offices that clearly support new-patient appointments.
+Some offices specialize in family care, urgent visits, or specific procedures.
+If you need a routine comprehensive exam, focus on general dentistry offices that clearly accept new patients.

 Distance still matters, but fit matters more.
-A nearby office with no new-patient capacity is not a strong lead.
+A nearby office with no new-patient capacity or that specializes in services you do not need is not a strong lead.

-If you need to be seen quickly, say so directly.
-Offices often triage requests differently when they know timing matters.
+If you need to be seen quickly or have specific concerns like pain or a broken tooth, say so directly.
+Offices often triage new patient requests differently based on urgency.

 Common questions